Islam and Sikhism: God

 Sikhism believes that God is formless (nirankar).
-It is a monotheistic religion in that it believe in a single God (Waheguru), and it has also been seen as a form of panentheism.
+It is a monotheistic religion in that it believes in a single God (Waheguru), and it has also been seen as a form of panentheism.
 God in the nirgun aspect is without attributes, unmanifest, not seen, but all pervading and permeating, omnipresent.
-God in the sargun aspect is manifest has attributes, qualities, and seen in the whole creation.
+God in the sargun aspect is manifest and has attributes, qualities, and is seen in the whole of creation.

 Islam is also a monotheistic religion as Muslims believe one God (Allah) and particularly in the concept of tawḥīd.
 This Islamic doctrine is a part of its Shahada.